Domain-Generalizable Multiple-Domain Clustering: Experiments

 \section{Experiments}

-Experiments are conducted using three datasets commonly used for evaluation of domain generalization methods.
-Representative images from several datasets and domains appear in appendix \ref{ssec:additional_results}.
-The {\bf Office31} dataset \cite{Saenko2010AdaptingVC} consists of images collected from three domains: Amazon, Webcam, and DSLR, with $2817$, $795$, and $498$ images, respectively.
+Experiments are conducted using four datasets commonly used to evaluate domain generalization methods.
+Representative images from several datasets and domains appear in Appendix \ref{apndx:additional_results}. {\bf Office31} dataset \citep{Saenko2010AdaptingVC} consists of images collected from three domains: Amazon, Webcam, and DSLR, with $2817$, $795$, and $498$ images, respectively.
 The dataset includes $31$ different classes shared across all domains.
-The samples consist of objects commonly encountered in an office setting.
-The {\bf PACS} dataset \cite{li2017deeper} consists of four domains: Sketch, Cartoon, Photo, and Artpainting with 3929, 2344, 1670, and 2048 images, respectively.
-It includes seven different classes, which are shared across all domains.
-The {\bf Officehome} dataset \cite{venkateswara2017deep} contains four domains: Art, Product, Realworld, and Clipart, with 2427, 4439, 4357, and 4365 images, respectively.
+The samples consist of objects commonly encountered in an office setting. {\bf PACS} dataset \citep{li2017deeper} consists of four domains: Sketch, Cartoon, Photo, and Artpainting with 3929, 2344, 1670, and 2048 images, respectively.
+It includes seven different classes, which are shared across all domains. {\bf Officehome} dataset \citep{venkateswara2017deep} contains four domains: Art, Product, Realworld, and Clipart, with 2427, 4439, 4357, and 4365 images, respectively.
 It includes 65 different classes, which are shared across all domains.
-The large number of domains, and classes, make the task challenging.
+The large number of domains and classes makes the task challenging.
 In particular, since we aim to cluster the data without access to labeled observations.
-Existing state-of-the-art results on this data \cite{DBLP:journals/corr/abs-2008-04646} corroborate this claim.
+Existing state-of-the-art results on this data \citep{DBLP:journals/corr/abs-2008-04646} corroborate this claim. {\bf DomainNet} dataset \citep{peng2019moment}, consists of six domains: Real, Painting, Sketch, Clipart, Infograph, and Quickdraw.
+It includes about 0.6 million images (48K - 172K per domain) distributed among 345 classes.